willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 A circuit with any combination of resistors and sources can be replaced by a single current source in parallel with a single resistor.
 In schematic form, Norton's theorem looks like this,

 ![Norton's theorem illustrated]({{ site.baseurl }}{% link i/thevenin22n.svg %}){: .centered :}

-<p class="caption">On the left is an arbitrary circuit made of any number of resistors, voltage sources, and current sources.
+On the left is an arbitrary circuit made of any number of resistors, voltage sources, and current sources.
 We select any two internal nodes we are interested in and define a port, brought out to the edge of the circuit.
-We create the Norton equivalent "from the viewpoint" of this port.</p>
+We create the Norton equivalent "from the viewpoint" of this port.
+{: .caption :}

 Norton and Thévenin circuit forms are interchangeable based on what we learned in the article on [source transformation]({{ site.baseurl }}{% link _articles/source-transformation.md %}).
 We proved the Thévenin and Norton forms are equivalent, meaning they have the same $i$-$v$ behavior.
 We know any Thévenin form can be transformed to or from a corresponding Norton form.
 That means we don't need a separate proof of Norton's Theorem.
 All we need is to remind ourselves how to do source transformation,